 It can be corroborated to study highlighting the importance of aligning research performance with career progression criteria, emphasizing that clear goals and structured pathways are vital for achieving professional success and advancing research quality (Mantai & Marrone, 2023).

 Table 6.
-Factor 6: Integration of research responsibilities as a core component of faculty roles and expectations.
+Factor 6- Integration of research responsibilities as a core component of faculty roles and expectations